gsilber/WebEZ/README.md

 ### @BindValue(id)
 > Binds to string, or must have a transform that returns a string

 Connects the value property of an html element with id.
 Optionally takes a transform method.
+If the element is a checkbox, returns either ```"on"``` or ```""``` depending on if it is checked or unchecked.
 ```
 HTML FILE:
 <input type='text' id='inp1'/>